pianomanfrazier/Vim-LaTex-setup/README.md

   ```
   ./new_hw.sh homework1
   ```
   And a new directory `homework1` will be created with the homework template and Makefile all set up for you.
+Vim and the PDF will also be opened and ready for you to work in.
 I also have another template I was using in an earlier class that required a small "take home" quiz every class.
+  The `homework_template.tex` is the same file found in `hwtemp/`

   in Vim I call the following commands to view the PDF:
   ```